Ministers accused of ‘failing in duties’ to make public aware of voter ID rules

 A total of 36,089 applications have been submitted online in England since February 1.

-The Electoral Reform Society has voiced concerns that the plans could make it harder for young people to vote because forms of photo ID such as 16-25 railcards are not considered valid.
+The Electoral Reform Society voiced renewed concerns on Tuesday that the plans could make it harder for young people to vote because forms of photo ID such as 16-25 railcards are not considered valid.

 Willie Sullivan, senior director at the Electoral Reform Society, told PA: “Allowing bus passes and Oyster cards for older voters but refusing to accept the same forms of ID for young people means that these new rules could disproportionately shut out younger voters from the ballot box.